single-cell-data/SOMA/abstract_specification.md

 Parameters:

 - ids - the rows to read.
 Defaults to 'all'.
 Coordinates for each dimension may be specified by value, a value range (slice), an Arrow array of values, or a list of both.
 - column_names - the named columns to read and return.
-Defaults to all.
-System-defined columns (`soma_joinid`) may be included in this list.
+Defaults to all, including system-defined columns (`soma_joinid`).
 - batch_size - a [`SOMABatchSize`](#SOMABatchSize), indicating the size of each "batch" returned by the read iterator.
 Defaults to `auto`.
 - partition - an optional [`SOMAReadPartitions`](#SOMAReadPartitions) to partition read operations.
 - result_order - order of read results.
 If dataframe is indexed, can be one of row-major, col-major or unordered.
 If dataframe is non-indexed, can be one of rowid-ordered or unordered.